It started innocently enough. I simply said, “I’m missing a sock,” but in marriage nothing is innocent nor simple.

 “Yes, I checked the pile,” I said, “and the sock is not there.”

-“Don’t get started on me,” I warned, “my system works.
-I am just missing one sock.”
+“Don’t start on me,” I warned, “my system works and I am only missing one sock.”

 “Really?” she said, “yesterday you wore a woolen work sock with a black dress sock.”